JdeRobot/DetectionMetrics/docs/_pages/installation.md

 Below is a list of more optional dependencies you may require depending on your usage.

 * ### Camera Streaming Support
-DetectionStudio can currently read ROS and ICE Camera Streams.
+Detection Studio can currently read ROS and ICE Camera Streams.
 So, to enable Streaming support, install any one of them.

 * ### Inferencing Frameworks
-DetectionStudio currently supports many Inferencing Frameworks namely Darknet, TensorFlow, Keras, PyTorch and Caffe.
+Detection Studio currently supports many Inferencing Frameworks namely Darknet, TensorFlow, Keras, PyTorch and Caffe.
 Each one of them has some dependencies, and are mentioned below.

     Choose your favourite one and go ahead.